pangru/aws-sa/ELB.md

 <b>To evenly distribute traffic among multiple EC2 instances in seperate Availability Zones</b>

+  - the most the ideal solution for adding elasticity to an application

 ## Classic Load Balancer
 - load balance HTPP/HTTPS applications
 - strict layer 4 Load Balancing for applications that rely purely on the TCP protocoal,